Founder of Parallel London

 Former Bravery honoured police officer

 Motivational speaker, life coach and disabled model, Nicki has worn a Robotic Exoskelton, which was demonstrated for the first time at Parallel London 2016.
 She proudly walked the 1km with her daughter on her 10th birthday.
-The family has decided to make Parallel London a tradition and therefore Nicki will be participating in her wheelchair with her daughter this year.
+The family has decided to make Parallel London a tradition.

 Named third most influential person in Britain with a disability